Your ad could be here - Reach CV/ML engineers

 [

-# 1. Initial Resizing/Cropping (Choose one strategy)
+# 1. Initial Resizing/Cropping (Choose ONE strategy)

 A.SmallestMaxSize(max_size=TARGET_SIZE, p=1.0),